3x10e8/jukedrummer/readme.md

 # JukeDrummer
 ## Updates
+For training JukeDrummer model using your own datasets, see [recipe.ipynb](./recipe.ipynb)

-These are the steps I followed to get the model weights provided in the original repo to work:
+For using pre-trained JukeDrummer weights, these are the steps I followed to get the model weights provided in the original repo to work:
 1. (if using VS code) create a conda environment.
 I used Python 3.8 to stay close to library versions provided in [requirements.txt](requirements.txt)
 2. download model weight checkpoints from the Google Drive links in [get_ckpt.sh](./script/get_ckpt.sh).
 The `wget` commands may not work on some linux systems but directly downloading the files from Google Drive worked, use the same URLs as the `wget` calls.
 3. some variables and paths had to be edited from the original repo, hence this fork.
 See commit history for all changes made.